 We advice that you submit the documents to ECHA's accounting department at payments (at) echa.europa.eu before posting them.

-Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment must comprise the full amount.
-Should additional bank charges apply to your payment, these must be included on top of the full amount of your invoice..
+Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment should be made at the full amount so that any possible bank charges are not deducted from the payment.

 Please inform your accounting department that if the invoice is paid after the due date, the application/notification will be rejected.

-The following information about your company will be visible on the invoices and credit notes:
+The following information about your company is visible on the invoices and credit notes:

-- Company name and billing address indicated by the applicant (the information filled in the tab "Billing address" in ECHA Accounts is the one that will appear on the invoice);
+- Company name and billing address indicated by the applicant – the information appearing on the invoice is the one filled in the ‘Billing address’ tab in ECHA Accounts.

-- Customer ID number (= Legal entity UUID);
+- Customer ID number – which is the same as the Legal entity UUID.

-If you are submitting an application/notification on behalf of the asset holder you will be able to choose which billing address will appear in the invoice: your billing address (case owner) or the billing address of the asset holder.
+If you are submitting an application/notification on behalf of the asset owner you can select either your billing address (case owner) or the billing address of the asset owner.

-Additional information on how to update your company's general information in ECHA Accounts can be found in section 6.1 – "Updating legal entity details" of the ECHA Accounts Manual.
+Additional information on how to update your company's general information in ECHA Accounts can be found in the section “How to update legal entity details” of the ECHA Accounts Manual.

 When submitting an application/notification, you can indicate your own internal purchase order number.
 It is not possible to add any forgotten purchase order number or modify it afterwards.